cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - client_identity, The encoded client identity.

 Output:
-- client_private_key, the client's private key for the AKE protocol.
+- client_private_key, the the encoded client private key for the AKE protocol.
+- client_public_key, the the encoded client public key for the AKE protocol.
 - server_public_key, the public key of the server.
 - export_key, an additional client key.